Elena' s AI Blog

 }

-With this server running, you can use prompts to generate code from a selected Figma frame, extract design context like variables and components, and ensure consistency with your codebase by using Code Connect.
+With the server running, you can ask Cursor to generate code from a selected Figma frame, extract design variables and component names, or use Code Connect to tie design components to your existing implementation.

 Key Benefits